-Independent Consultant and Benchmarking: The Compensation Committee retained Ferguson Partners Consulting L.P. ("FPC") as its independent compensation consultant to advise on matters related to compensation levels and program design.
-As part of this analysis, FPC provided market data and compensation practice information on the peer group companies, and advised on trends and developments in executive compensation practices and philosophies generally.
+Independent Consultant: The Compensation Committee retained Ferguson Partners Consulting L.P. ("FPC") as its independent compensation consultant to advise on matters related to compensation levels and program design.
 At the time of engagement, the Compensation Committee reviewed independence, and determined that FPC met the independence criteria under the Compensation Committee charter and that FPC's engagement raised no conflict of interest.